 Payload: Unlimited (Draws Power off the main engines).

 Maximum Effective Range: Varies with missile types, mini-missiles only (See revised bomb and missile tables for details.)
 Mega Damage: Varies with mini-missile types (See revised bomb and missile tables for details.)

 Rate of Fire: Equal to the total number of hand to hand attacks per melee.
 The missiles can be fired one at a time, or in volleys of two, four, or eight.

 Payload: 32 total; 16 mini-missiles in each launcher.

-Mega Damage: Varies by missile or bomb type ((Go to Revised bomb and missile table).
+Mega Damage: Varies by missile or bomb type ((Go to revised bomb and missile tables for details.)